SummaryRead the full fact sheet

-- Apply sunscreen to your child about 20 minutes before they go outside.
+- Apply sunscreen to any skin not covered by hats or clothing about 20 minutes before going outside.

 When considering sunscreen for babies, remember:

-Slap on a sun protective hat
+3. Slap on a sun protective hat

 To help protect the neck, ears, temples, face and nose, children should wear a broad-brimmed, legionnaire or bucket style hat.
 Remember that: